Shlomi Shabat

 Shlomi Shabat (שלומי שבת; born August 30, 1954) is an Israeli vocalist and musician.
 He is of Turkish Jewish origin.

 Early life

 Shabat was born in Yehud, Israel, to a family of Turkish Jewish descent who immigrated from Turkey.
 He sings in Hebrew, Turkish, and Spanish.
 His sister, Lea Shabat, is also a singer songwriter.

+Personal life

+In 2026, Shabat dedicated a Torah scroll and a haftarah scroll to the synagogue in his residential building in Netanya in memory of his parents and brother.
+He also began organizing regular weekday minyan services there.

 Musical career

 His CDs include Friends and Live in Caesaria, in which he sings with other Israeli artists, including his sister Lea Shabat, Shiri Maimon, and Lior Narkis.

 In 2002, he was nominated for the Tamuz Award of Israel's Best Male Artist, along with David D'Or, Arkadi Duchin, Yuval Gabay, and Yehuda Poliker, but lost out to D'Or.

 In 2006, Shabat released a CD which contains duets and is named Friends 2.
 It was his ninth solo album, and was made in the same style as the first Friends duets album from 2001.

 Shabat sang a duet with David D'Or on D'Or's CD, Kmo HaRuach ("Like the Wind"), which was released on March 27, 2006.